-Inquiries pertaining to lost and found items should be made at the Switchboard Desk in Computer Technology Center on the Wallace Campus or the Administration Building on the Sparks Campus.
+Inquiries pertaining to lost and found items should be made at the Switchboard Desk in the Campus Police Station on the Wallace (Dothan) Campus or the Administration Building, Bookstore on the Sparks Campus.

 Parking Regulations

 All motor vehicles used by students, instructors, and staff members must display current parking decals, which are available at each instructional location.